NoFoolLikeOne/EDMC-USS-Survey/README.md

 # USS Survey
 An EDMC Plugin that logs USS and Hyperdiction details through a google form to a spreadsheet.

-If you wish your data to be anonymous, then please go into settings and request anonymity.

 * Displays nearest patrol system prioritise by least visited.
 * User can click on patrol location to view in EDSM
 * User can click on clipboard icon to copy to clipboard